ActiveAnalytics/RReserving/README.md

-RReserving: A package for Actuarial Pricing
+RReserving: A package for Actuarial Reserving
 ==========================================

 # Introduction